 Looking for a Military School in Everett, Washington for a Misbehaving Boy?

 Perhaps you will look at Heartland Boys Academy, located in Western Kentucky.
-It is an effective military-like Christian boarding school that just enrolls at-risk boys, age 12-17, who have gotten off track in life.
+It is an effective adventure-based Christian boarding school that just enrolls at-risk boys, age 12-17, who have gotten off track in life.

 Teens arrive at Heartland Boys Academy from around the country, including from Everett, Washington.
 Parents often find it constructive to grow in a new environment separated from their boy’s negative peers.

-Military-Like School, With a Heart
+Adventure-Based School, With a Heart

 Spiritual life is also the foundational aspect of Heartland Boys Academy.
-We are committed to introducing every teen to His Maker.
+We are committed to introducing every teen to his Maker.
 Many teenagers who attend have moved away from their spiritual heritage or have never professed any belief.
 This program offers an open environment for them to take ownership of their faith, as they may never have done before.

 Heartland Boys Academy exclusively works with troubled or at-risk boys.
 Besides helping capable students learn to apply themselves academically, we offer specific leadership training to unlock the potential in each child.
 We teach teens to serve and love each other.
 Community service events and real jobs offer real-life experience and application of the leadership principles learned at Heartland.

 Boys who attend Heartland Boys Academy go to a fully accredited high school that operates under a program of classroom and independent study.
 Students complete courses, with weekly goals set by teaching staff based on the student’s chosen course work.
 Courses are available for all levels, up to Honors and AP classes.
 Heartland also supports students to work toward post-secondary goals by helping them prep for SAT and ACT testing and applying for colleges.